 Wear pants at a Kingdom Hall if you're a woman.
 This is probably because according to the WT, men should be masculine and women should be feminine.
 God created women to be submissive to men.
 (WT, June 15, 1997, Article: “Male and Female He Created Them”)

 Wear revealing clothes or skirts that are too short.
-The WT says, 'you would certainly not want to invite undue attention by flirting or by being immodest in your dress and grooming.'
+The Watchtower says, 'you would certainly not want to invite undue attention by flirting or by being immodest in your dress and grooming.'
 (WT, Sept 15, 2006, Article: “Rejoice With the Wife of Your Youth”, par 8)

 Wear long hair or facial hair if you're a man (depends on the local customs of the country you live in.
 JW's are concerned about stumbling non believers who may be interested in the JW religion.)

 Body piercing (Awake!
 Magazine, Mar 22, 2000, Article: 'Young People Ask . . .

 Tattoos might indicate a rebellious nature and disrespect for authority.
 (Similar to 'Body Piercing')

 Study tarot cards, get a reading or give a reading (Awake!
 Magazine, July 2008, Article: 'The Bible’s Viewpoint